dbcraig/testrepo/README.md

 ... and from RStudio, too !

-trying a seoncd change .. with intentional error
+trying a second change .. with intentional error